 Bank of America stopped offering student loans in 2010.
 However, if you bank with Bank of America and are looking to borrow student loans, you still have options.
 It’s usually best to start your search with federal student loans, but you can also search for private student loans with other national banks, credit unions and online lenders.
-And if you have outstanding loans that were previously held by Bank of America, refinancing is still open to you.
+If you have outstanding loans previously held by Bank of America, refinancing is still open to you.

 Bank of America student loans overview

-Up until 2010, Bank of America serviced both private and federal student loans.
-As of now, Bank of America isn’t offering any student loan products, and it’s sold its student loan products to other loan servicers.
+Up until 2010, Bank of America serviced private and federal student loans.
+Currently, Bank of America isn’t offering any student loan products, and it’s sold its student loan products to other loan servicers.
 With that said, you can still refinance and consolidate loans that were once held by Bank of America that are now held by a different servicer.

 If you’re looking for new loans, federal student loans are the best place to start.
 They come with a fixed interest rate and offer federal protections and benefits that aren’t offered by private student loans.

 If you need funds beyond what federal student loans provide, you can look into private student loans from other lenders.
 These are offered by national banks, like Discover and Citizens Bank, as well as credit unions and online lenders.
 With private student loans, it’s best to shop around with multiple lenders to find competitive rates for your financial situation.

 Who services my Bank of America student loan?